Goalball: Offence

 To score, a player must roll or bounce the ball down the length of the court, past the opposing defenders, and into the opponents' goal.
 Typically, the player with the ball will stand, orient themselves using the tactile lines, sounds from teammates, and/or the crossbar of their own goal.
 The player will then stride forward, lean low, and roll or side arm the ball down the court.

 The ball must hit in the player's own landing zone, and anywhere in the neutral zone.
-So long as it hits each zone, the style of throw is entirely up to the player in question.
-Many players will take several strides and release the ball as close to their own high ball line as possible; leaning low to ensure a legal throw.
-Some players will throw after spinning; transferring the momentum of the spin into additional velocity.
+So long as it hits each zone, the style of throw is entirely up to that player.
+Many players will take several strides and release the ball as close to their own high ball line as possible, leaning low to ensure a legal throw.
+Some players will throw after spinning, transferring the momentum of the spin into additional velocity.
 Others are able to throw the ball so that it will bounce just once in each of the required zones.
 Most elite players are effective when using multiple types of throws.